 Like you buy your car insurance and you buy it low and then just the costs add up and like, you're stuck on it.

 Yeah.
 Yeah.
-And, and you can bring out all the cloud instances together using cloud CNI, tie it into a magic when instance route from anywhere to anywhere.
+And, and you can bring out all the cloud instances together using cloud CNI tied into a magic WAN instance route from anywhere to anywhere.

-You can bring them in, you can bridge them to magic when and have them act, give them the same level of access and security that users inside the office will.
+You can bring them in, you can bridge them to magic WAN and have them act, give them the same level of access and security that users inside the office will.

 You don't want to bypass Cloudflare.
 Cool.
 You can use cloud CNI to directly connect all of your customers to Cloudflare through us.

-And that allows you to offer that kind of directly that direct connect, say that direct connect service that's managed in SAS.
+And that allows you to offer that kind of directly that direct connect, say that direct connect service that's managed in SaaS.

-And so, you know, customers like a lot of our customers or a lot of our SAS customers, super interested in this.
+And so, you know, customers like a lot of our customers or a lot of our SaaS customers super interested in this.

 Cool.
 Cloudflare has got the solution, get connected to Cloudflare and we can just route you and we can handle you through there.

-Right.
-And this is sort of above and beyond what, I mean, SAS companies are good at building SAS software and that's what they should focus on.
+And this is sort of above and beyond what, I mean, SaaS companies are good at building SaaS software and that's what they should focus on.

 Right.
 And this sort of allows them to stop worrying about how do my customers get to me and use a partner like Cloudflare to do that.

 Right.
-And like, you think about stuff, like we always talking about the ask terms, like something as a service, like tubes as a service, a meet as a service, we've got software as a service, we've got security as a service, we've got security, like whatever is a service.
+And like, you think about stuff, like we, we always talk about the, the, the ass company, the ass terms, like something as a service, like tubes as a service, a meat as a service, we've got software as a service, we've got security as a service, we've got security, like whatever is a service.